AL BARAKA MAHANA BARKAH ACCOUNT

 SHARIAH BASIS OF AL BARAKA MAHANA BARKAH ACCOUNT

-Mahana Baraka Account is based on the Islamic concept of Mudarabah, a form of partnership, in which depositors act as Rab-al-Maal (Capital Provider) whereas bank acts as Mudarib (Expertise Provider).
+Mahana Barkah Account is based on the Islamic concept of Mudarabah, a form of partnership, in which depositors act as Rab-al-Maal (Capital Provider) whereas bank acts as Mudarib (Expertise Provider).
 Bank invests these funds in a pool from which financings are given to various sectors such as Corporate, SME, Consumer, etc. on the Islamic principles of sale, partnership and lease.
 The profit arising from such financings is shared between depositors and bank as per the agreed ratio.